Car Dealers: Marketing ideas to win the moments that matter

 TIP: If you’re looking at advertising on Facebook, understand the wealth of options.
 If you have an email database, then you might want to create a Custom Audience to target.
-Expand this database and create a Similar Audience as Facebook matches the keycharacteristics of your database with a broader audience.
+Expand this database and build a Similar Audience as Facebook matches the key characteristics of your database with a broader audience.

-Another good option is the ‘Click to Messenger’ ad option.
+Another good advertising option is the ‘Click to Messenger’.
 Learn about a case study in the U.S. where the pilot campaign, which spanned several months, reached more than 100,000 people and was able to generate roughly 50 sales per month (purchases and new leases).

 LinkedIn is loosely described as the professional version of Facebook.
 Fewer members, but a more specific purpose.

 Create a company profile for your dealership and optimise the listing with services and detailed descriptions, and keep it up-to-date with promotions.
-Actively using the listing in a professional environment is a great opportunity to generate promotion for vehicle leasing and other business services.
+Actively using the listing in a professional environment is an excellent opportunity to generate publicity for vehicle leasing and other business services.

 Although it may not appear relevant to a dealership, Twitter is another popular social media tool that you may find useful.

-The customer service opportunities can’t be ignored: someone tweets you to see if you have a particular vehicle in stock and you share the information they’re looking for; you can tweet a customer when it’s time for a service or time to pick up their vehicle; and you could also use the platform to promote a sales event.
+The customer service opportunities are aplenty.
+For example, someone tweets you to see if you have a particular vehicle in stock and you share the information they’re looking for, or you can tweet a customer when it’s time for a service or time to pick up their vehicle.

 The process of purchasing a new or used vehicle can be a long one.
-A great deal of research is involved before making a decision on a vehicle, so it’s worth identifying how you can help the consumer with this process.
+Before deciding on a vehicle, a buyer will conduct a great deal of research, so it’s worth identifying how you can help them in this process.

 Be sure to read ‘The Car-Buying Process: One Consumer’s 900+ Digital Interactions‘ for help understanding the type of information car buyers are looking for.